luxflux/old-luxflux.github.com/source/_posts/2013-10-01-vim-with-ctags.markdown

 ### fugitive

-Install plugin [fugitive](https://github.com/tpope/vim-fugitive) which helps you a lot when writing stuff in a Git repository.
+Install [fugitive](https://github.com/tpope/vim-fugitive) which helps you a lot when writing stuff in a Git repository.

 ### Tagbar